Robo3D/User-Manuals/docs/source/C2/safety/index.rst

 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with this instruction manual, may cause harmful interference to radio communications.
-Operation of this equipment in a residential area is likely to cause harmful interference.
+Operation of this equipment in a residential area is likely to cause harmful interference - the user will be required to correct the interference at their own expense.

+The EMC test report for the Robo C2 or the Robo R2 is available on request at engineering@robo3d.com.